JAMES "JIM" FIDLER (1870-1929)

 Caroline "Carrie" SAYER

-Carrie SAYER, Cathy McKENZIE and Jim FIDLER had been close friends and school-mates since childhood.
-Sadness and grief had brought Jim and Cathy McKENZIE together, and now sadness and grief would unite Jim and Carrie, and there would be much more grief and sadness to come.
+Carrie SAYER, Cathy McKENZIE and Jim FIDLER had all been close friends and school-mates since childhood.
+Sadness and grief had brought Jim and Cathy McKENZIE together, and now sadness and grief would unite Jim and Carrie; and there would be much more tragedy soon to come.

 With the new railroad coming through to Winnipeg, Rat Portage had become a thriving community.
 It had its beginnings as an HBC fur trading post in 1860.
 It was known as the "roughest town in Canada" for many years.
 It was re-named Kenora in 1895.
 Lake of the Woods was the world's largest source of caviar (sturgeon roe) then and commercial fishing was a major activity.
 Four steamers ran regularly between Kenora and Fort Frances, making round trips weekly.
 Mining, pulp and paper, and lumber industries thrived, as well as tourism.